 Psychiatric Hospital, Tuesday, September 11, 2001 – New England

-I walked across the campus of the psychiatric hospital where I was working as a Nurse Practitioner to make morning rounds.
-It was my first day back from a week of vacation and I wondered if the workload would be extra heavy today.
-After visiting my family in the Midwest, I caught my connecting flight in Washington, DC and flew over New York City before landing in New England yesterday.
-Today was such a beautiful day with a sparkling clear blue sky.
-I admired the blooming flowers beside the walkway as I took my key to unlock the door to enter the secured unit.
+I walked across the campus of the psychiatric hospital where I was working as a Nurse Practitioner on my first day back from a week of vacation.
+I wondered if the workload would be extra heavy today.
+After visiting my family in Ohio, I caught my connecting flight in Washington, DC and flew over New York City before landing here yesterday.
+Today sparkled with a clear blue sky.
+I admired the blooming flowers beside the walkway as I unlocked the door and entered the unit.

-We quickly walked together to the clinic and turned on the TV.
+We quickly walked there and turned on the TV.
 We could not believe our eyes as they showed the smoke pouring out of the World Trade Center.
 All of a sudden, the newscaster said, “Oh no!
 Another plane just hit the other tower!”
 We stared in disbelief and shock.

 As the day wore on, we heard that the Pentagon had been hit and another plane crashed in Pennsylvania.
 When would it end and who was doing this?
 There were so many questions and no clear answers in all the confusion.
-As soon as my work day ended, I drove home while I listened intently to the radio.
-Upon arriving at home, I turned on my television and watched the scenes unfold in shock and sadness.
+As soon as my workday ended, I drove home while listening intently to the radio.
+Upon my arrival, I turned on my television and watched the scenes unfold in shock and sadness.
 I prayed for all those involved and for the rescuers at the sites.
 All the planes had been grounded in and out of the entire country.

 Friday, September 14, 2001